DouglasMedeiros1/My_Projects_At_Fatec/README.md

-<h1>Portfolio of My Performance and Development in Fatec Projects</h1>
+<h1>Portfolio of My Work and Development in Fatec Projects</h1>

-<h3>Introduction: </h3>
+<h3>Introduction:</h3>
-<p>In this repository I plan to present a summary of personal projects and semester projects that I have developed and that I have been developing as a D.S.M. course. (<a target="_blank" href="https://www.cps.sp.gov.br/cursos-fatec/desenvolvimento-de-software-multiplataforma/">Multiplatform Software Development</a>)  at Fatec from São José dos Campos.</p>
+<p>In this repository I intend to present a summary of personal projects and semester projects that I have developed and that I have been developing as a D.S.M. discipline. (<a target="_blank" href="https://www.cps.sp.gov.br/cursos-fatec/desenvolvimento-de-software-multiplataforma/">Multiplatform Software Development</a>) at Fatec in São José dos Campos.</p>

-<p>I'm currently studying the fourth semester of the course, and as I'm halfway through the course, it's now possible to get an overview of what was developed during this period.</p>
+<p>I am currently in the fourth semester of the course and, since I am almost at the end, it is already possible to have an overview of what was developed during this period.</p>
 <br />
 <h2>Index</h2>